derjohn/fluent-plugin-remote-syslog/README.md

 * severity: Syslog log severity
 * use_record: Use severity and facility from record if available
 * payload_key: Use the field specified in payload_key from record to set payload
+* payload_full: Set this to true and the full record will be sent to remote syslog , JSON encoded.

 #Configuration example:
 ```